jeffwidman/bitbucket-issue-migration/README.md

 to pull out the issues and then scrape the screen to pull the comments out.
 The script will also throttle the amount of requests it makes per minute to avoid the 60 request per minute limit that github enforces.

+## Before running

+You will need to install the requirements first

+    pip install -r requirements.pip

+## Example

     python migrate.py -h
     Usage: migrate.py [options]